 Experiencing different feelings is a natural part of coming to terms with cancer.
 All sorts of feelings are likely to come and go.

-Your nasopharyngeal cancer might have already spread to nearby parts of the head and neck.
-These parts may include:
+Nasopharyngeal cancer can spread to nearby parts of the head and neck.
+These parts may include the: